syhxsqqZM/lieshusuosou/README.md

 Python 2.7.x (DO NOT USE Python 3.X)

-Wampserver
+．Wampserver

-Httplib2 library
+．Httplib2 library

-BeautifulSoup library
+．BeautifulSoup library

-MySQLdb library
+．MySQLdb library